 Xedge essentially transforms your embedded device into a high level operating system, allowing you to run multiple Lua applications simultaneously.
 With the Xedge IDE, you can develop not only web applications but also connect to IoT cloud service providers using the many IoT protocols supported by the platform.
 You can have applications running while developing new ones, all at the same time.

 The above video shows how to create a web app, open files, and make them sticky in the editor.
 The video also shows how to start and stop applications.
-In the video, we are using the Xedge integrated into our online Lua tutorial, and you may immediately test Xedge by navigating to the Lua tutorial: Xedge.
+In the video, we are using the Xedge integrated into our online Lua tutorial, and you may immediately test Xedge by navigating to the Online Lua tutorial: Xedge.
 With Xedge, you can create and manage any number of Lua (IoT) and LSP (web) applications.
 In the above video poster, you can see two applications running, indicated by the green color in the left pane.
 Note that the 'net' file system is a unique network file system that cannot be used without being initialized.
 See the tutorial Using the NetIO for details.

 When utilizing the Mako Server, Xedge is typically loaded as follows: